epfllibrary/latex-course/_episodes/09_Supplemental_collaborative.md

 teaching: 5
 exercises: 0
 questions:
-- "How to use LaTeX with Overleaf to work with multiple person"
+- "How to use LaTeX with Overleaf to work with several persons"
 objectives:
 - "Introduction to Overleaf"
+- "Alternatives to Overleaf"
 keypoints:
 - "Overleaf is a web platform in which multiple persons can work with a LaTeX document simultaneously"
 ---